CredGuard2026/CredGuard/README.md

 ## Data Availability

-In line with open-science principles, this repository releases the artefacts required to reproduce every quantitative result reported in the paper:
+In line with open-science principles, we recommend releasing the artefacts required to reproduce the quantitative results reported in the project:

-- [`Data/model_benchmark.csv`](Data/model_benchmark.csv) — per-model performance metrics and training times (paper Table 5.14).
+- Per-model performance metrics and training times (report Table 5.14).
-- [`Data/feature_schema.md`](Data/feature_schema.md) — the complete feature specification with definitions and dtypes.
+- The complete feature specification with definitions and dtypes.
-- [`Data/shap_global_importance.csv`](Data/shap_global_importance.csv) — mean absolute SHAP values per feature.
+- Mean absolute SHAP values per feature (if exported from your notebooks).
-- [`Notebooks/`](Notebooks/) — training notebooks for all six architectures.
+- Training notebooks for all six architectures (see [`Notebooks/`](Notebooks/)).

-The CredGuardV1 corpus is derived from honeypot and authentication logs containing source IP addresses and credential material.
-It is therefore released in **aggregated and anonymised** form, with IP addresses truncated and credential strings hashed.
-The full corpus is available from the corresponding author on reasonable request, subject to responsible-disclosure and data-protection constraints.
+> The CredGuardV1 corpus is derived from honeypot and authentication logs containing source IP addresses and credential material. **Before publishing any raw or processed data**, apply and document your actual anonymisation steps (e.g., IP truncation, credential hashing) — do not claim anonymisation has been applied unless it genuinely has been.
+If the full corpus cannot be released due to third-party licensing on the source datasets (particularly the RBA and Mirai-credential sources), state that explicitly and offer it "on reasonable request" only if that is genuinely something your team can fulfil.

 ---

 ## Directory Structure

+> The layout below is a **suggested** organization for your repository, not a description of files that already exist.
+Adjust it to match what you actually upload.

 ```
 CredGuard/